Journalist

 Washington, D.C

-Before coming to Stanford, Jake worked for more than 30 years as a reporter and editor for The Wall Street Journal in Washington, DC, Tokyo, and Detroit.
+Before DCI, Jake worked for more than 30 years as a reporter and editor for The Wall Street Journal (the Journal) in Washington, DC, Tokyo, and Detroit.

 He is the author of “Shadow Shoguns: The Rise and Fall of Japan’s Postwar Political Machine”, published in 1997 by Simon & Schuster.
 While writing that book, he was a fellow at Stanford’s Asia-Pacific Research Center.
 He was later a Stigler Center Journalist in Residence at the University of Chicago.